Authentic Lessons for 21st Century Learning

 30 Minute(s)

-Once students have completed the reading, have them partner up with someone sitting close to them and share what they thought of the reading and whether or not it provided any new insights on traditions to them.
+Once students have completed the reading, have them turn to their partner and share what they thought of the reading and whether or not it provided any new insights on traditions to them.
 Ask a few of students to share out with the whole class if they are comfortable.

 Tell students that they are going to use what they learned from "The Lottery" and "The Dangers of Tradition" to help them justify their responses in the next activity.